pzivich/Delicatessen/docs/Examples.rst

 .. image:: images/ee_example_reg.PNG

-For the following examples, the following generic simulated data is used
+For the next examples, the following simulated data is used

 .. code::